cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

 ### Implementation

 In the code snippets we will mostly assume that we work with the finite continued fractions.
-Although continued fractions defined recursively, it is more efficient to construct them iteratively.
+Although continued fractions are defined recursively, it is more efficient to construct them iteratively.
 From $s_k$, the transition looks like

 $$s_k =\left\lfloor s_k \right\rfloor + \frac{1}{s_{k+1}}.$$